Darxo/Hardened/README.md

 - NPCs are 20% more likely to try to destroy shields of someone with **Phalanx** perk
 - NPCs are 50% more likely to try to destroy shields of someone with **One with the Shield** perk
 - NPCs are 1% more likely to focus Nachzehrer sitting on consumable corpses for every % of hitpoints missing on them
+- NPCs are 200% more likely to target a fleeing character with **Command**
 - NPCs with **Toolbox** are 50% more likely to target a staggered enemy with a blunt throwing attack
 - NPCs are 50% more likely to use **Split Shield** when it would destroy a shield on use
 - NPCs are 20% more likely to use a throwing spear against shield users and 50% more likely to target shields, that it would destroy on use